Monish-KS/Kharif-Knights/README.md

 ## Features

 *   **Real-time Crop Monitoring:** Kharif Knights uses advanced image recognition to monitor your crops remotely, providing data-driven insights about crop health, growth stages, and potential risks.
-[Placeholder for AgriVision Screenshot]
+[Features](images/features.png)
 *   **Pest Detection:** Identify and classify common pests affecting your crops using our AI-powered pest detection system.
 Get early warnings and recommended actions to prevent infestations.
-[Placeholder for Pest Detection Screenshot]
 *   **Disease Prediction:** Detect potential diseases early by analyzing leaf patterns and discoloration.
 Receive timely alerts and guidance to mitigate disease outbreaks.
-[Placeholder for Disease Prediction Screenshot]
 *   **Farm Management Assistant (AgriCare):** AgriCare is an AI-powered assistant that provides personalized farm management guidance, optimizing resource usage and improving crop yields through intelligent recommendations and monitoring.
-[Placeholder for AgriCare Chat Interface Screenshot]
 *   **Sensor Dashboard:** Monitor key environmental factors such as temperature, humidity, and soil moisture in real-time with our integrated sensor dashboard.
-[Placeholder for Sensor Dashboard Screenshot]
+[Dashboard](images/Website_dashboard.png)

 ## Technologies Used